asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 *Figure 24: Write word function*

-In this example, "Hello" will be written each time button 2 of the FlipPad is pressed.
+In this example, "Hello" will be written each time button 2 of the FLipPad is pressed.

 #### Action category: Device